 Maria Belfort - "It would have to be St Agnes in Cornwall!"

-If I could choose one place in England to visit for the rest of time, it would have to be St Agnes in Cornwall.
+It would have to be St Agnes in Cornwall.
 It’s a small fishing community- the perfect place to enjoy a fresh Cornish ice-cream, watch the fishermen loading their lobster pots and heading out to sea, all while enjoying incredible views.
 This quaint little village, set in lush landscapes and part of a devastatingly beautiful coastline would be my ultimate destination.

 Read more about Maria's choice "St Agnes, Cornwall"